Ulm-IQO/qudi-core/docs/setup/installation.md

 > in conjunction with `conda` environments.
 > We have not been able to narrow down the source of these problems so far.
 >
-> Most of the times qudi runs without any issues but should you encounter crashes or error messages
+> Most of the time, qudi runs without any issues but should you encounter crashes or error messages
-> coming from C++ extensions during startup, consider installing a "plain" Python desitribution
+> coming from C++ extensions during startup, consider installing a "plain" Python distribution
 > instead and install a Python environment according to
 > [variant 1](#variant-1-python-standard-library).